NAICS Classification Methodology

 Adjacent-industry comparison

-Reduces misclassification between closely related NAICS industries with similar descriptions.
+Reduces misclassification between closely related NAICS industries with similar descriptions or market language.

 - Boundary checks